Form is successfully submitted. Thank you!

 Sometimes people think that workplace exposure monitoring must be related to the health status of a worker – but that is not the only case here.

 The Control of Substances Hazardous to Health (COSHH) Regulations implements a law on employers to assess and examine the risks to workers’ health while having hazardous substances in the workplace.
-For example working with toxic substances, or for staff completing tasks with inhalable hazards like Welding or Dusts.
+For example working with toxic substances, or for staff completing tasks with inhalable hazards like Welding or Dust.

-It also applies for Noise with the Noise at Work Regulations and the Control of Vibration Regulations to name a few.
+It also applies to Noise with the Noise at Work Regulations and the Control of Vibration Regulations to name a few.